Guide

 How to Find SaaS Ideas People Actually Need

 Building is easy now.
-Finding the right problem is the hard part.
-Here is the exact, free process I use to find validated SaaS ideas from real pain points on Reddit.
+Finding the right problem is not.
+The exact free process I use to find validated SaaS ideas from real Reddit pain points.

 Why SaaS feels stagnant right now